jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

 - Stay on Track -  Accountability / Momentum / Sharing / Focus
 - Find the Flag - Practice / Confidence / Vocabulary / Depth

 In each phase, I'll cover different aspects that will help you learn fast and reach your goal.
+I'll use learning TypeScript as the example.
 The first phase will cover the foundation for your learning project.
 Think of this as vision, timeframe, timeline, and organization.
-In the phase after, the focus on staying on track and I'll discuss aspects related to accountability, momentum, sharing, and focus.
-Lastly, I'll help you find the flag and talk about practice, confidence, vocabulary, and depth in the final phase of the journey.
+In the phase after, the focus  will be staying on track and I'll discuss aspects related to accountability, momentum, sharing, and focus.
+In the final phase of the journey, I'll help you find the flag.
+There, I'll talk about practice, confidence, vocabulary, and depth.

 ## Make your Map